alibaba-edu/High-Precision-Congestion-Control/README.md

 We have update this simulator to support HPCC-PINT, which reduces the INT header overhead to just 1 byte.
 This improves the long flow completion time.
 See [PINT: Probabilistic In-band Network Telemetry (SIGCOMM' 2020)](https://liyuliang001.github.io/publications/pint.pdf).

 ## NS-3 simulation
 The ns-3 simulation is under `simulation/`.
+Refer to the README.md under it for more details.

+## Traffic generator
-Refer the the README.md under it for more details.
+The traffic generator is under `traffic_gen/`.
+Refer to the README.md under it for more details.

 ## Analysis
 We provide a few analysis scripts under `analysis/` to view the packet-level events, and analyzing the fct in the same way as [HPCC](https://liyuliang001.github.io/publications/hpcc.pdf) Figure 11.